-The tower of bagels offers different varieties of bagels from classical seeded bagel to the colourful beetroot and cumin; all their bagels are vegan and organic.
-They are hand rolled and left to rise slowly, then brought to life in a bagel kettle and finally baked for a crusty bite - to give you a classical bagel texture and taste to match.
-As well as offering the bagels for Regather veg-box customers you can also enjoy the bagel school workshops in regather kitchen on weekends.
+Baked fresh in Sheffield, The tower of bagel offers different varieties of bagels from a classic seeded bagel to the colourful beetroot and cumin; all their bagels are vegan and made using organic flour.
+They are hand rolled and left to rise slowly, then brought to life in a bagel kettle and finally baked for a crusty bite – to give you a classic bagel texture and taste to match.
+As well as offering the bagels for Regather veg-box customers you can also enjoy the bagel school workshops in regather kitchen one weekend per month.

 Forge Bakehouse have been baking for the good folk of Sheffield and beyond since 2012.
-Their bakers, chefs and baristas make everything from scratch.
+The bakers, chefs and baristas make everything from scratch.
 No improvers, no additives.
-Collected fresh from Forge Bakehouse each morning, add bread to your veg box to bring their bread to straight to your home.
-If you are looking to learn, their bread classes will teach you how to bring the bakery into your kitchen.'
+Baked fresh each morning, through Regather veg box you can get a variety of their fresh bread delivered straight to your home.
+If you are looking to learn, their bread classes will teach you how to bring the bakery into your kitchen.